How to run a Facebook Contest or Facebook Sweepstakes

 5. Share Buttons & Facebook Comments: Make it easy for entrants to share your contest with friends by including share buttons directly on the contest page.
 Wishpond’s Facebook Contest Apps include built-in Twitter, Facebook, Google+ and Pinterest share buttons.
 They also include Facebook Comments to boost interaction on the contest page.

 Giveaways are maybe the simplest yet very effective type of contest you can create to bring traffic to your page and capture more leads.
-Check out this video to know how to run a sweepstakes.

 3. Promote & Share your Contest